VisualDig/visualdig-kotlin/README.md

     A = Element with text 'foo'
     B = Checkbox with id: bar-checkbox

-    B was vertically off by 23 pixels, and it was expected to be less than 20 pixels off.
+    B was vertically off of perfect alignment by 23 pixels, and it was expected to be less than 20 pixels off.